jecki/DHParser/README.md

 If you are in a hurry, you can just can also just call `dhparser_cythonize_stringview` which just compiles the stringview-module, which profits the most from being "cythonized".
+As of October 2025, cython appears to be incompatible with the InterpreterPoolExecutor, newly added to Python 3.14.
+Therefore, DHParser will fall back to ProcessPoolExecutors if cython has been used to compile DHParser.
+(This may change in the future.)

 Another way to speed up your parser is by adding "@ optimizations = all" at the beginning of your EBNF-grammar-file.
 DHParser then tries to